metricly/hugo-www-site/content/blog/posts/2019/ADD-DATE_ec2-vcpu-vs-ecu.md

 Amazon came up with the concept of an ECU because they wanted a way to provide a consistent CPU capacity for their instances, regardless of the underlying hardware.
 One EC2 compute unit is similar in power to a 1.0 - 1.2 GHz 2007 Intel Xeon or AMD Opteron processor.

-From 2006 until 2014, the ECU was the standard measurement of processing power on all EC2 instances.
+From 2006 until 2014, the AWS ECU was the standard measurement of processing power on all EC2 instances.
 For the most part, this resolved the problems with comparisons between different instance types and allowed AWS to configure instances on newer infrastructure and still provide the equivalent capacity of instances on older infrastructure.

 Benchmarks conducted at the time found that the ECU measurement was generally equivalent, but they did notice an improvement in performance in direct correlation to an increase in the number of ECUs.
 One hypothesis is that this improvement was due to a decrease in the number of instances which were hosted concurrently on a host server.
 You can view the results of one of these benchmark studies [here](http://blog.cloudharmony.com/2010/05/what-is-ecu-cpu-benchmarking-in-cloud.html).